-Unitil's Corporate Governance Guidelines stipulate that a majority of the members of the Board of Directors, and all members of the Audit, Compensation and Nominating Committees, must be independent (as defined in Section 303A.02 of the NYSE Listed Company Manual - Corporate Governance Standards).
+Unitil's Corporate Governance Guidelines stipulate that a majority of the members of the Board, and all members of the Audit, Compensation and Nominating and Governance Committees, must be independent (as defined in Section 303A.02 of the NYSE Listed Company Manual-Corporate Governance Standards).
 As a listed company on the NYSE, Unitil must adhere to the independence standard set forth by the NYSE and the board has formally adopted independence criteria corresponding to the NYSE rules for director independence.
 The NYSE Listed Company Manual and Rule 10A-3 of the Securities Exchange Act of 1934 (the "Exchange Act") include additional independence requirements for Audit Committee members.

-Unitil's Corporate Governance Guidelines, as well as the NYSE independence standard require that the Board of Directors annually affirm the independent status of non-employee or "outside" Directors.
-The Board of Directors makes this affirmation annually in January, and based on its last comprehensive review on January 15, 2009, the Board determined at that time that the following members of the Board are independent without exception:
+Unitil's Corporate Governance Guidelines, as well as the NYSE independence standard require that the Board annually affirm the independent status of non-employee or "outside" Directors.
+The Board makes this affirmation annually in January, and based on its last comprehensive review on January 14, 2010, the Board determined at that time that the following members of the Board are independent without exception:

+William D. Adams Michael J. Dalton Ebei

-Dr. Robert V. Antonucci Albert H. Elfner, III M. Brian O'Shaughnessy David P. Brownell Edward F. Godfrey Charles H. Tenney III Michael J. Dalton Michael B. Green Eben S. Moulton Dr. Sarah P. Voll
+Dr. Robert V. Antonucci Albert H. Elfner, III M. I

+David P. Brownell Edward F. Godfrey Dr. S

+Michael B. Green

+Eben S. Moulton M. Brian O'Shaughnessy Dr. Sarah P. Voll